• Skip to primary navigation

 • If you use cheese tortellini for this recipe, be sure to cook tortellini according to package directions first.
 Rinse in cold water and let cool.

 • The recipe makes a lot of food.
-You’ll be able feed 12-15 hungry people, so modify quantities as needed.
+You’ll be able feed a large crowd of 12-15 hungry people, so modify quantities as needed.

 Nutrition